In the case above you can see that the interval target is 260W, and my CP is 263W. Why the W’ balance goes down there?

 ps it’s OT, but in the CP and W’ calculator I would add the model based on 3 points, that seems to be more accurate.
 People can eventually leave one empty, and you’ll use the current model based on 2 points

 There are two sides to this problem.
-Their is the CP, W’ calculation and then there is the W’bal calculation.
+There is the CP, W’ calculation and then there is the W’bal calculation.
 The problem is the W’bal method we are using only takes 2 parameters so this ends up making the two methods work very inversely similar.

 None of this stuff is exact science… it’s just a ballpark that is much closer than using FTP only.
 Also realize that many people are taking these values from different days so again it’s very ball park.
 It’s just interesting that even with these ball park figures it can end up very close.
-But even the definitions of FTP and CP are very fuzzy… Now come on is it 20,40 or 60 minutes… Both of them are based on a power you can sustain for a long time and no one can even sustain their CP or FTP for 60 minutes :slight_smile:
+But even the definitions of FTP and CP are very fuzzy… Now come on is it 20,40 or 60 minutes… Both of them are based on a power you can sustain for a long time and no one can even sustain their CP or FTP for 60 minutes

 CP, W’ are based on models and you’ll have more/less screwed figures based on the model and on your individuality (if you’re a super strong sprinter or a super strong time trialist the model probably will not work perfectly - and in opposite directions)